 Adding routes for site-to-site VPN

-• If you only have a single private subnet, you just need to add routes via DHCP.
+• If you only have a single subnet, you just need to add routes via DHCP.

-• If you have multiple subnets, you need to add routes via both DHCP and to the router.
+• If you have many subnets, you need to add routes via both DHCP and on the router.

 Note